Dyspraxic-Me/wordpress-theme/README.md

 1. Login to your WordPress admin
     1. check the Lazy Blocks plugin is installed.
     1. Go to themes and activate the Dyspraxic Me Theme

+## Acknowledgements
+- [https://www.getpapercss.com](PaperCSS) for inspiration on the casual rounded corners for UI elements.
+- [rebeccapurple](https://lists.w3.org/Archives/Public/www-style/2014Jun/0312.html) as the main accent colour for the theme